a green hobbot with a sign that says no admittance

 "Laws are threats made by the dominant socio-economic, ethnic group in a given nation.
 It's just a promise of violence that's enacted, and police are basically an occupying army, you know what I mean?
 You guys want to make some bacon?"

 The first season of Fantasy High served as my introduction to recorded D&D programs, and remains my second-favourite Dimension 20 campaign (topped only by A Crown of Candy).
-I would be remiss not to acknowledge that Brennan Lee Mulligan is, generally speaking, a superb dungeon master, including and especially in regards to his improvisational and dialogue skills.
+Brennan Lee Mulligan is, broadly speaking, a superb dungeon master, including and especially in regards to his improvisational and dialogue skills.
 Here, with a characteristic dash of levity, Mulligan furthers the story while simultaneously delivering thoughtful social commentary.

 DSC